 Because odors may be of concern to neighbors of wastewater treatment plants, reuse facilities, and other operations associated with these facilities, all wastewater reuse permits prohibit these facilities from creating a public health hazard or nuisance conditions including odors.
 Permittees are required to develop nuisance odor management plans outlining specific design considerations, operation and maintenance procedures, and management practices that will be employed to minimize the potential for or limit odors.
 Plans also must include procedures for responding to odor incidents and notifying the public if an incident occurs.

 Specific Permit Conditions

-Because of varying environmental conditions and wastewater compositions, wastewater reuse permits also prescribe specific permit conditions based on the characteristics of the recycled water to be reused, the geology and climate at the facility site, the size of the facility and its proximity to populated areas and to ground and surface water, techniques that may be used to distribute the wastewater reuse, abilities of the soils and vegetative covers to treat the wastewater reuse, or other conditions relevant to the type of reuse involved.
+Because of varying environmental conditions and wastewater compositions, wastewater reuse permits also prescribe specific permit conditions based on the characteristics of the recycled water to be reused, the geology and climate at the facility site, the size of the facility and its proximity to populated areas and to ground and surface water, techniques that may be used to distribute the recycled water, abilities of the soils and vegetative covers to treat the recycled water, or other conditions relevant to the type of reuse involved.

 Specific permit conditions differ from facility to facility and may specify or limit wastewater composition; the method, manner, and frequency of wastewater reuse; pretreatment requirements; and the physical, chemical, and biological characteristics of the wastewater reuse.
 Varying compliance schedules as well as monitoring and reporting requirements may be imposed as well.